eclab/grains/chordal/README.md

 NOTE: Probably due to the voltage divider on all of its analog inputs, GRAINS is limited to about a 45 note range.

+## Mixing

+A single note has 256 levels of mixing resolution.
+Intervals have 128.
+Triads and Sevenths etc. have 64.
+This is a tradeoff I had to make to keep the sound quality reasonably high.
+Sorry.

 ## Adjusting Tracking

 Grains can only do about 3.75 octaves due to its circuit design.
 I have positioned it to start at the C two octaves below middle C.  For the same reason, I have to "stretch" Grains from 3.75V to 5V, so to speak, in software.
 I have tuned this stretch for my own Grains, but if Evolution is tracking poorly in your Grains, get with me and we might be able to customize it for you.